dominik-th/www.dthiemermann.org/README.md

 $ npm i
 $ npm run build
 ```
+Before building you should check if there were made any changes to the `config.sample.js` and fill the added keys.

-You might want to delete any previous builds afterwards.
+You might also want to delete any previous builds afterwards.

 ## License